 What is the Difference Between an Employer Identification Number & Tax Identifcation Number ?

 There is no true difference between a EIN number and a tax id number most people become confused when people are referring to them by one of their many other names.
 We have compiled a list to assist with being able to identify some of the more common names.

 What are the Different Types of Business Structures?

-The IRS recognizes many different business structures, and as a new business owner you will need to not only understand the different types of businesses, you will also need to identify which one is best for you.
+The IRS recognizes many different business structures, and as a new business owner you will need to not only understand the different types of businesses, you will also need to identify which is best for you when applying for ein.

-There are over five ways to go about applying for a EIN number and really based upon your comfort level, each way is a excellent way to go about obtaining your IRS tax id number.
+There are over five ways to go about applying for Ein and really based upon your comfort level, each way is a excellent way to go about obtaining your IRS tax id number.

 Mail– Believe it or not you can actually compete a tax documentation form called the SS-4 application for and mail it into the

 Attn: EIN International Operation

 Cincinnati, OH 45999